-In the week ending 13 May 2022, the percentage of people testing positive for coronavirus (COVID-19) decreased in those aged 35 years and over in England.
-The percentage of people testing positive in those aged 34 years and under decreased in the most recent two weeks but the trend was uncertain for the most recent week.
+In the week ending 21 May 2022, the percentage of people testing positive for coronavirus (COVID-19) decreased in all age groups except for those aged 25 to 34 years where the trend was uncertain.

 There is a higher degree of uncertainty in our estimates for each age group in England compared with England overall.
-This is shown by wider credible intervals and therefore results should be interpreted with caution.
+This is shown by wider credible intervals and results should be interpreted with caution.